telerik/kendo-react-buttons/docs/button/index.md

     );
 ```

-For detailed information on the Kendo UI Button configuration for React, refer to the [Button client-side API documentation]({% slug api_button_kendouiforreact %}).
+For detailed information on the Kendo UI Button configuration for React, refer to the [Button API documentation]({% slug api_button_kendouiforreact %}).

 ## Keyboard Navigation